bufferapp/android-guidelines/project_style_guidelines.md

     @Inject MainPresenter mainPresenter;

-We do this as it makes the statement easier to read, for example the statement '@Inject SomeComponent mSomeName' reads as 'inject this component with this name'.
+We do this as it makes the statement easier to read.
+For example, the statement '@Inject SomeComponent mSomeName' reads as 'inject this component with this name'.

 ####2.2.11 Limit variable scope